NatOlk/animal-shelter-app/README.md

 ---
 Here you can see a diagram showing the subscription approval and acceptance process.

+>Anyone can request a subscription to their email.
+There will be several subscription options, starting with a widget on an external website that shows a small image and allows users to enter their email—like on a news site or a city website.
+The subscription request may also include a manager for approval, or it could be submitted without one.
+Additionally, requests can come through a shelter's website via a phone call or letter.
+>
 ![](diagrams/subscription_components.jpg)

 Here you can see a diagram showing the notification process.